top of page

 Released: April 1, 2023

 He had been in charge as the director of the Division for Research Strategy in NAIST, and he left its office on March 31, 2023, when MEXT’s “Program for Promoting the Enhancement of Research Universities" was terminated.
-He said that he assimilated a lot of leading knowledge of open science and business start-up through the Research University Consortium (RUC) and NAIST’s activity of innovation education, respectively.
+He said that he gained extensive knowledge of open science and business start-ups through the Research University Consortium (RUC) and NAIST’s innovation education activities, respectively.

-He was pleased with the gift of tie with the characters of Sumikko-Gurashi by San-X at the retirement event.
+He was pleased to receive a Sumikko-Gurashi tie from San-X at the retirement event.

 Hirokazu Kobayashi Has Taken Office as Director of the Division for Research Strategy at Nara Institute of Science and Technology (NAIST)